MISP/misp-rfc/threat-actor-naming/raw.md

 # Acknowledgements

-The authors wish to thank all contributors who provided feedback through the now-defunct Twitter, other social networks such as LinkedIn and GitHub Issues.
+The authors wish to thank all contributors who provided feedback through the now-defunct Twitter, other social networks such as Mastodon, Linkedin or via GitHub Issues.

 # References